Seven Guilt-Free Ways to Spend Your Retirement Cash

 4. Chase your dreams

 The key to success in retirement is having a sense of purpose, a reason to get up every day.
-A hobby may give you that and should be high on your guilt-free spending list.
+A hobby might give you that and should be high on your guilt-free spending list.

 Your hobby could require you to invest in gear to hit the pickleball court or golf course, or cover the costs of classes to learn a new skill or improve on an existing one.
-You may think spending money on your hobby is wasteful, but if it brings you joy, it's worth the expense.
+You might think spending money on your hobby is wasteful, but if it brings you joy, it's worth the expense.

 “Invest in your mental health and feed your brain with reading, learning, and trying new things,” says Artache.
 “These things last longer than material objects that may be obsolete quicker than you like.”